FREE PAYMENT REMINDER TEMPLATES

 Stop once payment is confirmed

-Stop reminders after you have confirmed the payment in your bank account.
+Stop reminders after you have checked your bank account and confirmed the payment.

-A customer saying "I've paid" is not the same as confirmed payment.
+A customer saying “I’ve paid” is not confirmed payment.
 Check your bank account before marking an invoice as paid.

 REMINDER CHECKLIST

-Before sending a reminder, make sure the customer has everything they need to recognise the invoice and make the payment.
+Before sending a reminder, make sure the customer can recognise the invoice, pay by bank transfer and reply with any questions.

 Invoice details